 PHOTO | SPECIAL TO THE B.C.
 CATHOLIC

-VANCOUVER – In 2008 Tsara Davis sat in her jail cell in despair.
+VANCOUVER – In 2008 Sarah sat in her jail cell in despair.
 She had been arrested after committing a number of crimes and abusing drugs.
 She prayed for help and God answered.

-"I had three epiphanies," Davis said.
+"I had three epiphanies," she said.
 "I wasn't trying to obtain drugs, I wasn't worried if my stuff was going to be stolen, and I wasn't thinking about my next crime."

 "I heard that in six months my mind would be retrained and I could live like a normal person and not a criminal.
 That was the ticket I needed."

-After recovering through the program, Davis attended the Rite of Christian Initiation for Adults program at St. Mary's Parish and was baptized a Catholic at Easter.
+After recovering through the program, Sarah attended the Rite of Christian Initiation for Adults program at St. Mary's Parish and was baptized a Catholic at Easter.

-Davis's journey started when she was born to drug-addicted parents in Vancouver.
+Sarah's journey started when she was born to drug-addicted parents in Vancouver.
 She and her brother were moved into foster care when her parents fell into deep addiction.
-Davis and her brother were adopted when she was five.
+Sarah and her brother were adopted when she was five.

 The "normal life" was short lived; her adoptive parents divorced two years later.
 Soon, her adoptive mom began dating an alcoholic who abused everyone in the home.

-"I grew up with all these secrets," Davis remembered.
+"I grew up with all these secrets," Sarah remembered.
 "I couldn't say anything."

-The chaotic lifestyle led Davis to start abusing drugs herself.
+The chaotic lifestyle led Sarah to start abusing drugs herself.
 "I had the signs of addiction already."

 She entered high school and gravitated to the drug crowd.
 She had her first drink at the age of 13.
 "I liked my first drink because I didn't feel anything.
 It was easier to go to sleep."